CapsCode-Website/blogfiles/javascript/how-to-detect-screen-orientation-using-javascript/index.md

 Hello Devs,

-In this blog we will see "How to detect orientation using JavaScript".
+In this blog we will see "How to detect screen orientation using JavaScript".

 Below are the most useful ways to get/ detect the orientation of the screen/ device using JavaScript.